EdenKupe/anarchysf/pages/a/001900 Poul Anderson.md

 In 'No Truce with Kings', Earth's states have broken into small, feudal realms; alien invaders attempt to reintroduce civilization to the "starveling anarchs" of the planet, who prefer the relative freedom offered by a choice of masters.'
 (Dan Clore) The story won the Libertarian Futurist Society  Hall of Fame Award in 2010.

-The Winter of the World is set in the far future during a second Ice Age; people of one community, the Rogaviki, are instinctively co-operative, with no government, and no religion; they are not wholly admirable, though, being highly territorial, and sufficiently unhuman that the protagonist finally concludes that they are actually a new human species.
+<em>The Winter of the World</em> is set in the far future during a second Ice Age; people of one community, the Rogaviki, are instinctively co-operative, with no government, and no religion; they are not wholly admirable, though, being highly territorial, and sufficiently unhuman that the protagonist finally concludes that they are actually a new human species.

-Trader to the  Stars tied for the 1985 Libertarian Futurist Society Hall of Fame  Award, which was won by The Star Fox in 1995.
-The Stars Are Also Fire  won the 1995 Prometheus Award.
+<em>Trader to the  Stars</em> tied for the 1985 Libertarian Futurist Society Hall of Fame  Award, which was won by <em>The Star Fox</em> in 1995. <em>The Stars Are Also Fire</em>  won the 1995 Prometheus Award.